-The samples of pinus needles leaves and pinus resins were used for the extraction of various phytochemicals as well as oils and their bioactivities were determined (21).
+The samples of Pinus needles leaves and pinus resins were used for the extraction of various phytochemicals as well as oils and their bioactivities were determined (21).

 Plant materials were washed with demineralized water to evacuate undesirable materials including dust.
-The leaves samples were shade and sun dried followed by oven dried for over night at 50 °C. The dried samples were ground with electric grinder, sieve 80mesh and saved in plastic bags at lower temperature till further uses.
-After washing and sun drying , pinus resins samples were used for oil extraction (21,22).
+The leaves samples were shade and sun dried followed by oven dried for overnight at 50 °C. The dried samples were ground with electric grinder, sieve 80mesh and saved in plastic bags at lower temperature till further uses.
+After washing and sun drying, pinus resins samples were used for oil extraction (21,22).

-2.2.Extraction of pinus resins from bark of pinus tree
+Extraction of pinus resins from bark of pinus tree

 Resin is usually collected by causing minor damage to the tree by making a hole far enough into the trunk to puncture the vacuoles, to let sap exit the tree, known as tapping, and then letting the tree repair its damage by filling the wound with resin within few days (22,23).
-Natural resins are typically fusible and flammable organic substances that are transparent or translucent and are yellowish to brown in colour.
-The most generalized technique can be the extraction of the drug with alcoholic solvents and then subsequent precipitation of resin by adding concentrated alcoholic extract to a large proportion of water.
-The method of distillation or hydrodistillation can be used for the separation of volatile oils from resin (23).
+Natural resins are typically fusible and flammable organicsubstances that are transparent or translucent and are yellowish to brown in colour.
+The most generalized technique can bethe extraction of the drug with alcoholic solvents and then subsequent precipitation of resin by adding concentrated alcoholic extract to a large proportion of water.
+The

-2.3.Determination of total phenols:
+Determination of total phenols

 The concentration level of phenol in leaves and resins was determined in different solvents and amount was quantified by using method reported by various authors (21).
 Briefly 100 μ l of extract was diluted with 3 ml of distilled water and 0.5 ml of Folin-Ciocalteu reagent was added.
 After 3 min, 2 ml of 20% sodium carbonate was added and the contents were mixed thoroughly.
-The color was developed and absorbance was measured at 650 nm in spectrophotometer (Shimadzu UV-1800).
-Gallic acid was used as standard and different concentrations of Gallic acid were used to draw standard curve (R2 = 0.9926).
-The amounts of total phenolics were expressed as gallic acid equivalents (GAE) mg/100g of dry matter (19).
+The

-2.4.
 Determination of flavonoids

-The flavonoid contents of extracts were determined by using method reported by Husain et al.(2008).
+The flavonoid contents of extracts were determined by using method reported by Husain et al. (2008).
 Briefly an aliquot (1 ml) of extract or a standard solution of quercetin (4mg/ml) was added to 10 ml flask containing 4 ml distilled water and 0.3 ml 5% NaNO2.
-After 5 minutes, 0.3 ml of 10% AlCl3 was added followed by addition of 2 ml of 1M NaOH after 6 minutes and total volume was made up to 10 ml with distilled water.
-Absorbance was measured at 510 nm with a spectrophotometer and the concentrations of flavonoid in the samples were expressed as mg quercetin equivalent /g of sample (21,22,24).
+After 5 minutes, 0.3 ml of 10% AlCl3 was added followed by addition of 2 ml

-2.5.Estimation of Tannins:
+Estimation of Tannins

-The total concentration of tannins in leaves extract was determined by Folin Denis method .
+The total concentration of tannins in leaves extract was determined by Folin Denis method.
 It is measurement of blue color formed by the reduction of phosphotungstomolybidic acid by tannins.
-According to method, the colorometric determination of tannins was carried out by adding 7.5 ml of distilled water to 1.0 ml of extract and standard solution of tannic acid.
-Then 1ml of sodium carbonate was added following by addition of 0.5 ml of Folin Denis reagent.
-The solution was diluted with distilled water up to 10 ml and absorbance was measured at 700 nm .
-The total tannic acid concentration was expressed as mg of tannic acid equivalent per gram of extract (25,26).
+According to method, the colorometric determination of tannins was carried out by adding 7.5 ml of distilled water to 1.0 ml of extract and standard solution of tannic acid. method of distillation or hydro distillation can be used for the separation of volatile oils from resin (23).